 Even knowing the overall story, I did not expect 1408 to be as emotional a performance as it actually is.
 But for the most part, this film is essentially one man trapped in one room.
 Cusack acts the hell out of this movie; it is one of his last great roles to date.
 As much as it’s a ghost story, it’s really about a man who’s in one room and can’t get out and basically has to come to grips with the loss of his child.
 As scary and innovative as the movie is, everything hinges on this performance.
 If Cusack doesn’t work in this role, the whole thing doesn’t work.

 Kathy Bates as Annie Wilkes in Misery

 Obviously she had to be on the list.
 Kathy Bates won an Oscar for this movie.
-This movie is basically a two character play—but one that’s still absolutely a film because it’s so well shot—and it completely hinges on performance.
+This film is basically a two character play—but one that’s still absolutely a film because it’s so well shot—and it completely hinges on performance.
 All of the tension is brought out through dialogue.
 Both are so good, but Annie is such a powerful, broken, obsessive, interesting character.
-One of the scariest and most realistic characters King ever conceived.
+One of the scariest and most realistic King ever conceived.

 River Phoenix as Chris Chambers in Stand by Me